 Dedication, Quality and Concern for People, Planet and ProfitFrom the start, the Sokol Blossers were aware of the impact that farming and wine production would have on the environment.
 Before it was popular, the winery did everything it could to give back to the land.
-Today, the second generation of Sokol Blossers continue this 'good to the earth' policy through certified Organic farming, sustainable business practices and low impact packaging.
+Today, the second generation winegrowers of Sokol Blosser continue this 'good to the earth' policy through certified-organic farming, sustainable business practices and low impact packaging.
 In fact, in 2002 Sokol Blosser became the first US winery to receive LEED (Leadership in Energy and Environmental Design) Certification.
 In April 2015, the company went through the rigorous process to become a Certified B Corporation.

 Our devotion to world class quality is paralleled by a desire to achieve it sustainably.We pursue sustainable practices in all phases of our business, as our B Corp Certification supports.
 This commitment to the earth, people and business will continue as long as the winery is in operation.

 Click here to view our full 2016 Sustainability Report.
 For a condensed version click here.

 - We use 50% biodiesel in our farm tractors and trucks.

 - We have a 25kW solar panel system and purchase renewable wind power from PGE.

 - We use a no-waste, energy efficient crossflow filter on our white wines.

 - We recycle everything we can, from office paper to pallet shrink wrap.

 - We use unbleached paper products for labels, wine boxes and gift bags whenever possible.

 - We are a member of the Prescott Western Bluebird Recovery Project.